Mercury-HPC/Mercury-HPC.github.io/docs/user/cancel.md

     }
     ```

-## Cancelation in NA
+## Cancellation in NA

-Cancelation of HG operations can only be realized by first supporting
+Cancellation of HG operations can only be realized by first supporting
-cancelation at the NA layer.
-Cancelation is supported via the
+cancellation at the NA layer.
+Cancellation is supported via the
 following call:

 ```C